Prashant-281/project_mgmt/README.md

 - Installation prerequisites - MongoDB Atlas or MongoDb server

-- Installation - cd into backend directory and run `npm install express` to install express js
+- Installation - cd into project_mgmt_backend directory and run `npm install` to install node modules and dependencies
                - database setup is included in .env file with values for DB_URI, JWT_SECRET , PORT
                - .env file is included in project for ease of setup